AbdelrhmanIbrahim/rendering/readme.md

 - selection and picking
 - moving selected entities
 - slerp (https://www.geometrictools.com/Documentation/FastAndAccurateSlerp.pdf)
+- MSAA enable when needed
-- MSAA, OIT and OD transparency like weighted average or depth peeling
+- OI and OD transparency like weighted average or depth peeling
 - start in real time rendering book
 - small profiling shows swapbuffer waiting take much time, read more about this and vsync
 - lazy main loop update for input events and comparing ecs worlds in case of changing data internally